W.Va. man charged in assault on Capitol officer is ordered held pending trial

 Beaten, sprayed with mace and hit with stun guns: Police describe injuries to dozens of officers during assault on U.S. Capitol

-First Assistant Federal Defender L. Richard Walker blasted prosecutors’ argument for Tanios’s detention, calling it a “narrative” that ignored that there was no evidence showing Tanios posed any danger, agreed with Khater, or had any intent to spray officers.
+First Assistant Federal Defender L. Richard Walker blasted prosecutors’ argument for Tanios’s detention, calling it a “narrative” that ignored that there was no evidence showing Tanios posed a danger, agreed with Khater or intended to spray officers.

-Walker described Tanios as a family man who has lived 10 years with the mother of their three young children; the owner Sandwich University, a business operating several online eateries in Morgantown, home to West Virginia University; and someone with a negligible criminal record.
+Walker described Tanios as a family man who has lived 10 years with the mother of their three young children; the owner of Sandwich University, a business operating several online eateries in Morgantown, home to West Virginia University; and someone with a negligible criminal record.

 Tanios’s mother, sister, partner and other character witnesses testified on his behalf, calling him fun-loving and a tough but good boss devoted to his children.